 \begin{remark} The constant $C(d,\alpha)$ blows up when $\alpha\to 0$. \end{remark}

 \begin{corollary} Let $0<\alpha<1$.
 Then there exits a constant $C= C(d,\alpha)$ such that

 \end{corollary}

 Here $\log^{+}(x)=\log x$ if $x\ge 1$ and 0 else.
 This inequality shares some similarities with a result by Kozono and Taniuchi~\cite{kozono2000limiting}.
 To extend the blow-up criterion of solutions to the Euler equation, they have proved an $L^{\infty}$-estimate of functions in terms of the BMO norm and the logarithm of a norm of higher derivatives.
-Their result reads (on the whole space)
+Their result, which is valid on the whole space, is